Abudu-Samuel/JavaDevelopers/README.md

 - [How to contribute](#contributing)

 ## Features of the application
-- A view of list of Java developers from Nairobi, Kenya
+- A list of Java developers from Nairobi, Kenya and Nigeria
-- A view of profile for a single developer
+- View profile of a single developer
 - Share functionality
 - Developer Github profile link